-The SSW or R&C Worker and DCBS foster parent may utilize the Non-Medical Transportation Calculator for DCBS foster parents when a transportation request is being considered and the monthly mileage has been exhausted.
-For example, given a .40 mileage rate for state employees, a foster parent providing basic foster care to a child under the age of 12 would exhaust the mileage included in the per diem at 241 miles.
-All other non-medical transportation is included in the per diem.
-The "Non-Medical Transportation Calculator for DCBS Foster Parents" spreadsheet may be viewed at:
+The Non-Medical Transportation Calculator for DCBS foster parents when a transportation request is being considered and the monthly mileage has been exhausted.
+For example, given a .40 mileage rate for state employees, a foster parent providing basic foster care to a child under the age of 12 would exhaust the mileage included in the per diem at 241.